-In this section we provide a thorough description and motivation for the subgrid physics implemented in EAGLE: radiative cooling (Section 4.1), reionization (Section 4.2), star formation (Section 4.3), stellar mass-loss and metal enrichment (Section 4.4), energy feedback from star formation (Section 4.5), and supermassive BHs and AGN feedback (Section 4.6).
+In this section we provide a thorough description and motivation for the subgrid physics implemented in EAGLE: radiative cooling (§4.1), reionisation (§4.2), star formation (§4.3), stellar mass loss and metal enrichment (§4.4), energy feedback from star formation (§4.5), and supermassive black holes and AGN feedback (§4.6).
 These subsections can be read separately.
 Readers who are mainly interested in the results may skip this section.